 A Diversity Committee made up of three (3) Union members and three (3) management members shall convene within ninety (90) days of the ratification of this Agreement.
-The Committee shall meet every 3 months, to guide, assist, and monitor the progress of diversity, equity, and inclusion with regard to recruitment, selection, retention, mentorship, and advancement.
+At the request of the Union, this Committee may be considered interchangeable with the Labor Management Committee and shall guide, assist, and monitor the progress of diversity, equity, and inclusion with regard to recruitment, selection, retention, mentorship, and advancement.
 Editorial management also shall hold quarterly editorial meetings in which concerns or ideas regarding diversity and equity issues in editorial coverage may be addressed.
 The Diversity Committee shall promulgate a mission statement setting forth its goals.
 The spending of the funds will be by consensus of the bargaining unit and management Diversity Committee members.
 A Guild representative may attend Diversity Committee meetings.